 I was diagnosed with endometriosis during this surgery.
 Unfortunately, I didn’t know the difference between ablation and excision.
-I found out after surgery that my doctor used ablation, which is burning of the disease.
+I found out after surgery that my doctor used ablation, which is the burning of the disease.

 (Excision is cutting the disease and has a lower rate of recurrence).
 I was still experiencing my symptoms a few weeks after surgery and my doctor told me there was nothing else she could do for me.

 She didn’t refer me to an endometriosis specialist.
 At this point, I was young, didn’t realize I needed to do my own research, and forced to find a new doctor.

 Since then, I have tried other birth controls, Lupron, diet changes, bioidentical hormones, pelvic floor physical therapy, have had five other surgeries related to endometriosis including a complete hysterectomy.